AdenC123/uno-sim/README.md

 I also want to gain experience designing programs that run games.

 ## User stories
-- As a user, I want to start a game with a given number of players and number of starting cards.
+- As a user, I want to start a game with a given number of players.
+- As a user, I want to add multiple starting cards to each player's hand.
 - As a user, I want to be able to view the cards in my hand.
 - As a user, I want to play a valid card onto the discard pile.
 - As a user, I want to add a card to my hand if I don't have any valid cards to play.